phiresky/masters-thesis/content/3_related_work.md

 Cooperative learning can be done with separate agent rewards or a single common reward.
-Cooperative learning with a single reward means the reward must be somewhat sparse, since each agent cannot easily judge what the impact of it's own actions were on the reward in any given time step.
+Cooperative learning with a single reward means the reward must be somewhat sparse, since each agent cannot easily judge what the impact of its own actions were on the reward in any given time step.
 This also makes it impossible for an agent to gain an egoistic advantage over the other agents, enforcing the learned policy to become Pareto optimal.
-Another approach was introduced by @{https://ieeexplore.ieee.org/document/4399095}, who create a compromise between the sample-efficiency of individual rewards and the Pareto-optimality of a common reward for cooperative MARL settings with their _Hysteretic Q-Learning_ algorithm that jointly optimizes both an individual as well as a common reward.
+Another approach was introduced by
+@{https://ieeexplore.ieee.org/document/4399095}, who create a compromise between the sample-efficiency of individual rewards and the Pareto-optimality of a common reward for cooperative MARL settings with their _Hysteretic Q-Learning_ algorithm that jointly optimizes an individual as well as a common reward.

 Adversarial environments are usually zero-sum, that is the average reward over all agents is zero.
 An example for an adversarial environment is the _Gather_